 Subject matter experts from leading organizations around the world have worked with PMI to define the PMP of the future.
-The result of this research was the publication of a new PMP Examination Content Outline in June of 2019, and one year later, this new outline will lead to an updated PMP exam.
+The result of this research was the publication of a new PMP Examination Content Outline in June of 2019, and on 2 January 2021, this new outline will lead to an updated PMP exam.

 There are three important dates to remember for those currently studying for the exam:

 30 June 2019